handsontable/hyperformula/docs/guide/known-limitations.md

 ## Google Sheets and Microsoft Excel

-In certain situations, HyperFormula behaves slightly differently than Google Sheets or Microsoft Excel.
+In certain situations, HyperFormula behaves differently than Google Sheets or Microsoft Excel.

 The inconsistencies are due to:
 * Known limitations of Microsoft Excel or Google Sheets.
 * Known limitations of HyperFormula in its current development stage.
 * Inconsistencies between Microsoft Excel and Google Sheets.

-In most cases, the differences won't be observed by the end user, but we list them all for your reference:

 | Functionality                                        | Examples                                                                  | HyperFormula                                                                                                                                                                                                   | Google Sheets                                                                                                                    | Excel                                                             |
 |------------------------------------------------------|---------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|